emacs-exordium/exordium/README.md

 ### Start rdm

-[RTags](https://github.com/Andersbakken/rtags) is a LLVM-based C++ indexer which provides a deamon called "rdm" that maintain an in-memory index, and a command-line client called "rc".
+[RTags](https://github.com/Andersbakken/rtags) is a LLVM-based C++ indexer which provides a deamon called "rdm" that maintains an in-memory index, and a command-line client called "rc".
 RTags uses a single index for all symbols, but it allows for loading and unloading projects individually.